dipayandewan94/MeDiANet/README.md

 ### 3. Evaluation Mode (`--eval`):
 - `69` or `117`: If the `--eval` argument is specified with either `69` or `117`, the script will run in evaluation mode for the respective model.
-- Only needed for TensorFlow
+- Only needed for TensorFlow.

 ---